Shelley E. Kohan is Vice President of Retail Consulting at RetailNext.

 Prior to joining RetailNext, Shelley held senior management positions at prestigious retailers including Executive Vice President and Vice President US Development at Space NK, Vice President of Store Operations at Saks Fifth Avenue, Operating Vice President at Bloomingdale’s, and Director of Logistics and Operations at Macyʼs.
 In 2009, Shelley created her own consulting business, where she helped start-up companies with market growth, retail store operations, human resources, and supply chain efficiencies.

 Shelley is a featured spokesperson and retail expert.
 She has appeared in the New York Times, Women’s Wear Daily, Reuters, Chain Store Age, Retail Information Systems, and other trade publications.
 Shelley conducts Webinars and has been appointed workshop leader at conferences focused on in-store analytics and retail trends.

-Shelley earned a bachelor’s degree in Organizational Behavior from the University of San Francisco and an associate’s degree in Merchandising and Buying from the Fashion Institute of Technology at the State University of New York.
+Shelley earned a Master of Business Administration (M.B.A.) from Penn State University, a bachelor’s degree in Organizational Behavior from the University of San Francisco and an associate’s degree in Merchandising and Buying from the Fashion Institute of Technology at the State University of New York.